UCL-Biosciences/Auto-Prot/docs/stats_details.md

 As always, we appreciate feedback and suggestions.
 Please create issues or get in touch - details on main README file.

 ## Pre Processing
+### Zero Values and Missing Data
+Important note: mass spectrometry instruments record the intensities of proteins that are detected above a certain threshold.
+Below that threshold, it is not clear whether a protein is completely absent or whether it just wasn't detected in the sample.
+In this pipeline, we assume all zeros are missing values and convert them to NA before further processing.

 ### Log Transformation
 If sample-median normalisation is used, values are log2-transformed. vsn normalisation requires raw values.